Data Protection Act

 Ownership and exploitation of data is increasingly big business.
-The problem is that a breach of the various data protection laws can lead to public embarrassment and a range of sanctions which include civil and criminal liability.
+The problem is that a breach of the various laws under the data protection act can lead to public embarrassment and a range of sanctions which include civil and criminal liability.
 The solution lies in understanding the scope of the data protection requirements attaching to the intended use.

 The scope of the data protection requirements imposed on all businesses and organisations are about to change as we explain.

 John Deane, partner in charge of data protection, comments that finding the solution to comply with the data protection laws is complicated.
 Complication arises because often there are several businesses involved in the data exploitation process.
 Questions of who is ultimately responsible for data protection can be blurred.
 The new data protection laws go some way to bridging gaps but John feels there will still be holes.
 Bedding down such a wholescale changes is not instant.
 There will be plenty of uncertainty for some time in all likelihood.